 The enforcement and supervision centre is not a closed detention centre.
 However, the Aliens Police (AVIM), IND, or DT&V do impose a so-called freedom restricting measure (Section 56) on the asylum seekers.
 This measure prescribes where they are allowed to or not allowed to go.
 Special investigation and arrest officers (boa) monitor this.

 In the enforcement and supervision centre, the house rules are stricter than in a reception centre.
 Asylum seekers must report to the COA twice a day.
 Residents do not receive a food and living allowance, like in a reception centre.
-We provide them with meals and distribute care products.
+We provide them with meals and distribute hygiene products.
 If they behave well, they can do volunteer work in the centre and will get a small payment for this.